 Electronic appliances are those with electronic motors, circuits or chips.
 They are generally lower wattage products than electrical appliances.
 Some electronic appliances are computers, computer printers, fax machines, radios, stereos, shavers, bread makers, DVDs, clocks, answering machines and televisions.

 Is the 50/60 cycle difference important?

 It can be, depending upon the appliances you are taking.
 In North, Central and parts South America, as well as scattered other countries, the current alternates 60 times per second.
 In most the rest of the world, it does so 50 times a second.
-Converters and transformers do not convert cycles.
+Our Walkabout Solution will convert both voltage and Hz.
 Many electronic appliances convert the incoming power to DC so the cycle difference is irrelevant.
 Some electronic appliances, such as analog clocks, turntables, and others with motors will run faster or slower.
 Televisions built only for 60 Hz may or may not work; try to get a 50/60 Hz model if possible.
 We cannot be responsible for the effects of the cycle difference, and suggest you check with the manufacturer if in doubt.

 Do I need a converter or transformer?

 Ask two questions: Is the appliance electric or electronic?
 What is the wattage of the appliance?
 A general rule of thumb that can be used to decide whether an appliance is electric or electronic is that straight heating appliances are usually electric and any item with a circuit or a chip is electronic.
 An electric product can be used with either a converter or a transformer.
 An electronic appliance MUST be used with a transformer.
 Microchips are finding there way into even the most basic products so we would recommend a transformer if you are not sure.